krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 generalizes is key to understanding _how_ to apply it in more general settings.

 Little’s Law remains a highly intuitive result, remarkably general in its applicability, yet subtle and often misunderstood and misapplied outside its original context.
+The belief that “Little’s Law does not apply in software” is widespread, even if not entirely unfounded.
+Nevertheless, it is demonstrably false.

+For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, or even standard queueing theory texts, this post offers an update on the state-of-the-art understanding of the law as it stands today.

 ### The significance of Little's Law